Zika virus

 Zika virus (ZIKV; pronounced /ˈziːkə/ or /ˈzɪkə/) is an arbovirus which is a member of the virus family Flaviviridae.
 It is spread by daytime-active Aedes mosquitoes, such as A. aegypti and A. albopictus.
 Its name comes from the Ziika Forest of Uganda, where the virus was first isolated in 1947.
 Zika virus shares a genus with the dengue, yellow fever, Japanese encephalitis, and West Nile viruses.
 Since the 1950s, it has been known to occur within a narrow equatorial belt.
-From 2007 to 2016, the virus spread westward, across the Pacific Ocean to the Americas, leading to the 2015–2016 Zika virus epidemic.
+From 2007 to 2016, the virus spread eastward from Oceania across the Pacific Ocean to the Americas, leading to the 2015–2016 Zika virus epidemic.

 The infection, known as Zika fever or Zika virus disease, often causes no or only mild symptoms, similar to a very mild form of dengue fever.
 There is no treatment for the disease as of 2025, but paracetamol (acetaminophen) and rest may help with the symptoms.
 Zika can spread from a pregnant woman to her baby.
 This can result in microcephaly, severe brain malformations, and other birth defects.
 Zika infections in adults may rarely cause Guillain–Barré syndrome.

 In January 2016, the United States Centers for Disease Control and Prevention (CDC) issued travel guidance on affected countries, including the use of enhanced precautions, and guidelines for pregnant women including considering postponing travel.
 Other governments or health agencies also issued similar travel warnings, while Colombia, the Dominican Republic, Puerto Rico, Ecuador, El Salvador, and Jamaica advised women to postpone becoming pregnant until more is known about the risks.